Material Insights

 PLA pellets - insta

 • Polylactic Acid (PLA): A biodegradable plastic derived from renewable resources like corn starch.
-PLA is known for its ease of printing, low warping, and good surface finish, making it ideal for prototypes, models, and consumer products.
+PLA is known for its ease of printing, low warping, and good surface finish, making it ideal for beginners to the 3D printing space.
 However, its low-temperature tolerance makes it unsuitable for high-heat applications.

 • High-Density Polyethylene (HDPE): Known for its strength-to-density ratio and chemical resistance, HDPE is used in food-safe applications, containers, and packaging.
 While it’s more challenging to print due to warping, HDPE is valued for lightweight, durable parts in automotive components and functional parts.